eduardofischermath/homemade_financial_instruments/ISSUES.md

 There can also be an option for whether the left or right child comes on top.

+This is more or less (the L and R additions are new flavors specific for binary trees and necessary for our purposes) how the output of a "tree" command returns in Bash/Linux/Unix.
+We shall call this approach the "indented display", or "indented representation" of the binary tree.

 ## ISSUES #0029py OPEN